Planning for Same-Sex Couples and the Current State of DOMA Post-Windsor

 In the absence of civil unions or full-fledged marital rights for same-sex couples, another useful planning tool is a cohabitation agreement.
 Cohabitation agreements function much the same way prenuptial agreements do, allowing couples who have chosen to live together, to create contracts concerning their respective rights and obligations in the event the cohabitation breaks down.

 Cohabitation agreements commonly contain provisions governing support and maintenance agreements between cohabitants, property division, and childcare duties.
 By preparing such an agreement in advance, same-sex couples can often avoid the same kind of turmoil that married couples often go through upon divorce.
 Same-sex cohabitants should be aware, though, that not all rights and obligations can be dealt with through these kinds of agreements.
-Traditional planning of the aforementioned kind, utilizing wills and trusts, is strongly recommended.
+Traditional planning of the aforementioned kind, utilizing both wills and trusts, is strongly recommended.